Ellednera/GardenOS/README.md

 # GardenOS
 ### (currently for Windows only)
 ### The executable file is not available at the moment
-A simple and useful command line tool with a garden theme.
+A simple and useful command line program with a garden theme.
 This project (for fun) is still in developement.
 This is a beginner's project :)

-There are 2 important programs here--gardenOS.pl (actual program) and valcom.pl (for testing codes and ideas)
+There are 2 important programs--gardenOS.pl (the actual program) and valcom.pl (for testing codes and ideas)

-The structure and the commands supported can be found in:
+The explanations of the program structure and the commands available can be found in:

   -build_log.txt